pac4j/play-pac4j/README.md

 ### 2.0.1 -> 2.1.0
 The separate Scala and Java projects have been merged.
 You need to change the dependency `play-pac4j-java` or `play-pac4j-scala` to simply `play-pac4j`.

+The `Security` trait for use in Scala project has moved to package `org.pac4j.play`.

 ### 2.0.0 -> 2.0.1

 The `DataStore` concept is replaced by the pac4j `SessionStore` concept.
 The `PlayCacheStore` does no longer need to be bound in the security module.
 A new session store could be defined using the `config.setSessionStore` method.